harilvfs/Arch-Wiki/README.md

 </h1>

-> [!IMPORTANT]
-> This is a fork of the main repo from [Justus0405](https://github.com/Justus0405).
-Yeah, a lot of stuff from our wiki is the same when it comes to Arch installation, but other things are mostly a bit different between his and mine.
-I highly recommend checking out his site [Justus0405/Arch-Wiki](https://justus0405.github.io/Arch-Wiki/) for installing graphics drivers, audio, and a lot more…
-> Like, I haven’t really provided a proper detailed guide for post-install stuff — sure, you’ll find a nice simple guide for installing Arch here, but after that, I suggest heading over to his site since he’s got a better setup guide for the system.

 Welcome to **ArchWiki - OCD Edition**: your meticulously organized and alternative source for Arch Linux documentation.
 Designed for enthusiasts and beginners alike, this wiki offers a seamless guide to installaing Arch Linux.

 <a href="https://archlinux.org/" target="_blank"><img alt="Arch" src="https://img.shields.io/badge/ARCH-1793D1?style=flat-square" width="55"></a> <a href="https://arch.chalisehari.com.np" target="_blank"><img alt="Wiki" src="https://img.shields.io/badge/WIKI-98c379?style=flat-square" width="50"></a>